Magnika/Byggern/README.md

 Did this in adc and main.

 #### Create a function that is able to count the score.
 This will later be used for the game application

+## Task 8

+#### Setup encoder reading and read signals
+The 2 encoder channels are connected to pins PC26 and PC25 on the Atsam.
+PC25 and PC26 are used by channel 0 of TC2 when in QDEC mode.
+QDEC mode requires setting the block mode register, which will change the operating mode of the entire TC2 instance.
+You must also select XC0 as the selected clock for channel 0.
+The position measurement can be read in the TC_CV0 register.

+#### Setup solenoid and kick ball when joystick is pushed